Investors dump stocks, buy bonds as virus fears flare again | Business | Journal Gazette

 STAN CHOE, ALEX VEIGA and DAMIAN J. TROISE | Associated Press

-NEW YORK – Resurgent pandemic worries are knocking stocks lower from Wall Street to Sydney on Monday, fueled by fears that faster-spreading variants of the virus may upend the economy's strong recovery.
+NEW YORK -- Resurgent pandemic worries knocked stocks lower from Wall Street to Tokyo on Monday, fueled by fears that faster-spreading variants of the virus may upend the economy's strong recovery.

-The S&P 500 was 2% lower in afternoon trading, after setting a record just a week earlier.
+The S&P 500 fell 2.1% in afternoon trading, after setting a record just a week earlier.
 In another sign of worry, the yield on the 10-year Treasury touched its lowest level in five months as investors scrambled for safer places to put their money.

-Airlines and stocks of other companies that would get hurt the most by potential COVID-19 restrictions were taking some of the heaviest losses, similar to the early days of the pandemic in February and March 2020.
-Mall owner Simon Property Group fell 5.4%, and cruise operator Carnival lost 5.2%.
+Airlines and stocks of other companies that would get hurt the most by potential COVID-19 restrictions took some of the heaviest losses, similar to the early days of the pandemic in February and March 2020.
+United Airlines lost 6.2%, mall owner Simon Property Group dropped 6%, and cruise operator Carnival fell 5.6%.

 Increased worries about the virus may seem strange to people in parts of the world where masks are coming off, or already have, thanks to COVID-19 vaccinations.
 But the World Health Organization says cases and deaths are climbing globally after a period of decline, spurred by the highly contagious delta variant.
 And given how tightly connected the global economy is, a hit anywhere can quickly affect others on the other side of the world.

-Experts are saying Indonesia has become a new epicenter for the pandemic as outbreaks worsen across Southeast Asia.
-Meanwhile, some athletes have tested positive for COVID at Tokyo’s Olympic Village, with the Games due to open Friday.

-Even in the United States, where the vaccination rate is generally higher, people in Los Angeles County once again must wear masks indoors regardless of whether they're vaccinated following spikes in cases, hospitalizations and deaths.
+Even in the U.S., where the vaccination rate is higher than in many other countries, people in Los Angeles County must once again wear masks indoors regardless of whether they're vaccinated following spikes in cases, hospitalizations and deaths.

 Across the country, the daily number of COVID has soared by nearly 20,000 over the last two weeks to about 32,000.
-The vaccine campaign has hit a wall, with the average number of daily inoculations sinking to the lowest levels since January.
-Cases are on the rise in all 50 states,
+The vaccine campaign has hit a wall, with the average number of daily inoculations sinking to the lowest levels since January, and cases are on the rise in all 50 states.

-Localized coronavirus surges are starting to affect heavily unvaccinated communities in places like Missouri and Arkansas, where hospitals are running out of space again.
-Almost all of the hospitalized COVID patients are unvaccinated.
-More than 68% of the U.S. adult population has received at least one dose of vaccine and 59% are fully vaccinated.
-And about a dozen states have yet to vaccinate 40 percent of their population.
+That's why markets are concerned, even though reports show the economy is still recovering at a fantastically high rate and the general expectation is for it to deliver continued growth.
+Any worsening of virus trends threatens the high prices that stocks have achieved on expectations the economy will fulfill those lofty forecasts.

 Financial markets have been showing signs of increased concerns for a while, but the U.S. stock market had remained largely resilient.
 The S&P 500 has had just two down weeks in the last eight, and the last time it had even a 5% pullback from a record high was in October.